stepsal/glitch_art_gen/README.md

 # Glitch Art Generator
-Glitch Art Generator Written in Python by Stephen Salmon
+Glitch Art Generator Written in Python

-Slurps up all images in the input directory and generates an unlimited amount of glitch art from them.
+Slurps up all images in the input directory and generates some glitch art from them.
-You need at least three pics in the input dir.
+You'll need at least three pictures in the input dir.

 ##Usage